 This post may contain affiliate links to product I truly believe in and love.

 I hope you had a happy Thanksgiving!
 Did you go Black Friday shopping?
 If so, I hope you found some good deals!
 I had a nice Thanksgiving.
 We went to my sisters house.
-I made peach cobbler for dessert.
-She made this amazing sage cornbread stuffing!
+I made peach cobbler for dessert and fried chicken.
+Yup fried chicken and we also had turkey.
+Sis made this amazing sage cornbread stuffing!
 I had to ask for the recipe.
 Boy was it good!
-I’m not even a big fan of stuffing either.
-My peach cobbler is good too!
-I really should get that post up before Christmas.
-There’s just so many things I want to post but I will get to them eventually!

-So yeah, I love chicken.
-I also love all kinds of vegetables.
-I just recently started liking peas.
-I hated them growing up.
-I have a delicious recipe that includes peas, rice and meatballs.
-I can’t wait to share.
 This year, I’ve been eating a good amount of Chinese greens called baby bok choy.
 I love it.
-It’s a Chinese cabbage but crunchy like lettuce.
+It’s my second favorite green but my first love will always be collard greens.
+Baby Bok Choy, is a Chinese cabbage but crunchy like lettuce.
 It’s really good for you too.
 Just one cup has only 9 calories and nearly no trace of fat but it still contains a good amount of fiber and protein and most of the essential vitamins and minerals.
-Again, I love vegetables, so I eat them just because they’re good.
-The health benefits are a great plus for me.
-I grew up eating freshly grown vegetables from my grandmothers garden.
-I loved most of them.
-There are still some vegetables that I don’t think I will ever like.
-For instance, beets.
-I’m still trying to like them but I think I’m on the verge of giving up.
+Again, I love vegetables thanks to my grandmother who grew most of her veggies.
+There was always plenty of vegetable too eat and I loved MOST of them.

 This super easy smothered chicken recipe with baby bok choy and mushrooms you see here is, oh my goodness good!
-I don’t know why I never thought to add baby bok choy to a non Asian recipe before.
-I’m glad I did!
-Now I have so many other recipe ideas using it.
-The baby bok choy with the creamy gravy and crispy tender chicken is amazing!
+The creamy gravy and crispy tender chicken is amazing!
 I’m getting hungry just thinking about it.